Homeschooling in Vermont & Homeschool Laws

 Vermont homeschooling families may be eligible for certain federal tax benefits to help offset educational expenses.
 One option is a Coverdell Education Savings Account, which allows money to grow tax-free when used for qualified education costs.
 Vermont homeschool parents might be able to deduct a portion of mortgage interest or rent if part of the home is used regularly and exclusively for homeschooling.
 Finally, tax credits or deductions could be available for required books, supplies, and homeschool curriculum used for homeschool.
 To learn more about these potential tax advantages, Vermont homeschooling families should review the information and resources provided by the IRS.

-Immunization Vermont Requirements
+Vermont Immunization Requirements

 Vermont has immunization requirements that apply equally to public school students and approved private school students.
 Vermont immunization laws do not extend to home study students.
 However, should your child wish to engage in activities at a public school, they might need to adhere to the immunization requirements.
 Vermont students are required to be vaccinated appropriately for their age unless they hold an approved exemption when homeschooling in Vermont.